 - 1. Any violations of the inspection rules will prevent the offending robot from competing until modifications are made and the robot passes inspection. - 2.
 Modifications must be made within the time schedule of the tournament and teams cannot delay tournament play while making modifications. - 3.
 If a robot fails to meet all specifications (even with modifications), it will be disqualified from that game (but not from the tournament). - 4.
 No mentor assistance is allowed during the competition. (see Section 1, "Code of Conduct".) - 5.
-Any violations of the rules may be penalized by disqualification from the tournament or the game or may result in a loss of points at the discretion of the referees, officials, organizing committee or general chairs.
+Any violations of the rules may be penalized by disqualification from the tournament or the game or may result in a loss of points at the discretion of the referees, officials, RoboCupJunior Rescue Committee or RoboCupJunior General Chairs.